August 9th marks International Day of the World’s Indigenous Peoples. According to the United Nations,

-One of my favorite units to write for the Curriculum was the one on Australia, probably because I was least familiar with that country’s history and was absolutely fascinated by all that I learned.
+One of my favorite units to write for the program was the one on Australia, probably because I was least familiar with that country’s history and was absolutely fascinated by all that I learned.
 Though there are many inspiring Australians I could have written on, I chose to focus on the Aboriginal community’s history as well as its long quest for dignity and equality in modern-day Australia.
 The peace heroes featured in that unit are amazing individuals who found ways to make a change for good in that tangled and often tragic story.
 On this day, which honors the world’s Indigenous people, it is my privilege and honor to share an abridged version of one of these heroes’ biographies – an Aboriginal woman whose life of limitless compassion has left its indelible mark on Australian history.

 Colleen Shirley Perry, commonly known as Mum Shirl, was born in November 1924 on the Erambie Mission at Cowra in New South Wales, Australia, to a large Catholic family descended from the Wirajuri tribe.
 The mission station was similar to the many reserves set up for the Indigenous people, which, more often than not, delineated a dead-end future for those who lived on them.
 Like most Aboriginal Australians, Mum Shirl’s history was filled with pain and suffering, poverty, discrimination, poor health, and little hope.
 It was a fate few Aborigines could escape, and marked Mum Shirl’s life as one of hardship from the moment she was born.